marklit/gis-etl/East-Asia-Building-Footprints.md

     # Do lat and long need to be flipped?

+    # WIP: The statement below is very slow and only uses 2 CPU cores.
+See
+    # if you can find a faster way to identify flipped lat-lons.

     # WIP: Why is the spatial extension complaining about the %(geom)s field?
     # Is it renaming it geom magically or something?
     sql = '''SELECT MIN(ST_XMIN(ST_TRANSFORM(geom,